It’s no surprise that South Devon is one of the UK’s most highly sought-after wedding hot spots. With its...

 This volunteer-supported event takes place mostly around Squares Quay, where live acts perform while festivalgoers enjoy some of the best street food from around the region.

 Since 2015 there has been a ‘Kids Zone’ with workshops and other activities, making this three-day festival suitable for visitors and residents of all ages.

-Find out more from the official Kingsbridge Food and Music Festival website.
+Find out more on our blog on Kingsbridge Food and Music Festival

 This traditional week-long event includes lots of live music, a road race, carnival procession, raft race, lantern parade and fireworks.
 Fair ‘royalty’ are also coronated at the beginning of the week.
 In 2017, Lauren Grant was chosen as Fair Queen, with Imogen Williams and Freya Weeks the two princesses.

 For full details of the events once they’ve been released, you’ll need to purchase a programme – find out where you can do this on the Kingsbridge Fair Week site.

 Entering its 137th year in 2019, this lively agricultural show takes place just outside of Kingsbridge at Borough Farm.
 There are entertaining events in the main ring, including motocross displays, animal shows and a range of races.

 There’s also a countryside tent and food and drink marquee, where numerous local businesses serve refreshments or sell their wares.